Iron Neck Update 2023: Honest Review and My Experience with the Device

 I have been using the Iron Neck a bit more consistently lately, so I thought I’d provide some updates on my progress or lack thereof.

-First and foremost, I have been using it at its most basic level.
-Retraction, rotation, and walking rotations.
-The reason for this is that I have a neck herniation, and frankly, I haven’t received a specific response about whether or not this is safe to use with herniation or what exercises to do.
+First and foremost, I have been using it at its most basic level: retraction, rotation, and walking rotations.
+The reason for this is that I have a neck herniation, and I haven’t received clear guidance on whether this is safe to use with my condition or which exercises are recommended.

-I think that my neck muscles may be getting stronger but I’m not sure if that is helpful for my specific injury.
-I am still just as vulnerable to pain and weak in neck area.
-But perhaps for herniation, they’d recommend something else in terms of exercises?
-I wouldn’t know because I didn’t get a proper response from them.
+I think my neck muscles may be getting stronger, but I’m unsure if that benefits my particular injury.
+I remain vulnerable to pain and continue to feel weakness in the neck area.
+Perhaps there are other exercises better suited for herniation, but I didn’t receive proper guidance on that.

-They recently released the new version, Iron Neck 3.0.
-It came out just months after I purchased my 2.0.
-I was a bit bothered about that because if I knew it was coming, I would have waited for the newer, lighter, smaller version.
+The company recently released the Iron Neck 3.0, just months after I purchased my 2.0.
+I was a little disappointed since, had I known, I might have waited for the newer, lighter, and smaller version.

 Be the first to comment